 Explore 19th-century innovation and creativity, city building, science, technology and design as exemplified by John Howard at Colborne Lodge.
 The site was built in 1837 and is located at the south end of High Park.
 The park’s 165 acres were originally the property of the Howard family and included the Lodge and a variety of farm outbuildings.
 John and Jemima Howard gifted the property to the City of Toronto to be used as a public park.

 The museum site consists of two buildings: an original Regency Picturesque stucco cottage and John Howard’s original Picture Gallery.

-Drop in and view the many original furnishings and artifacts and some of John Howard’s own watercolours depicting images of early Toronto.
+Colborne Lodge offers ongoing events and exhibits, popular kids programs, school trips as well as a unique glimpse of Toronto history.
+Drop in to Colborne Lodge to view the many original furnishings and artifacts, and some of John Howard’s own watercolours depicting images of early Toronto.

 Colborne Lodge is a rare North American example of a Regency picturesque building with a wide veranda opening to the garden and the park.
 The front door is on the west side of the building.
 At the heart of the structure is a tall three-part chimney that provided heat for the house.
 The interior remains decorated in a mid-19th-century style.
 More common in Britain, this style of architecture was used for buildings in natural settings and was designed to complement, not dominate, the natural surroundings.